Equity Capital: Show Me the Money – But How Much?

 Sources of Equity Capital in New Mexico

 Looking for additional funding to launch or grow your business?
-If you have the experience, skills and passion, there are a number of potential sources of private equity capital available in New Mexico.
+If you have the experience, skills and passion, there are some potential sources of private equity capital available in New Mexico.
 Equity capital sources can be broadly placed into two categories: Angel investors and institutional equity investors.
 Determining which source to pursue is largely a function of three key factors: 1) industry focus, 2) business stage, and 3) amount of money you are raising.

 Angel Investors